How To Apply For CPAP Supplies Through Medicaid (A Complete Guide)

 • Bank Statements: Used to verify savings resources

-Each state has 45 days to process your application; 90 days, if your eligibility includes a disability.
+Each state has 45 days to process your application; and 90 days if your eligibility includes a disability.
 And, don’t worry; if you don’t qualify, you may still be offered subsidized healthcare plans from the federal government.
 This is especially true for those who recently lost Medicaid coverage due to PHE ending.

 Once you’ve qualified, all that’s left is to advocate for you and your sleep apnea.
 Aeroflow Sleep’s parent company, Aeroflow Healthcare recently launched its Government Relations Program to help ensure equitable access to care at both the state and federal levels.
 Ryan Bullock, COO, says, “Expanding government relations capabilities…will only enable us to continue pushing more proposed solutions to improve the lives of the individuals and families we serve,” so put your trust in us.
 Remember to notify Aeroflow Sleep of any changes in insurance coverage; Medicaid or otherwise.
 We’re here to help!